lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 that are sent from the EnergyPlus FMU to the master algorithm.
 Such a schedule could for example be a time schedule for internal heat gains, which may change at times that do not coincide with the zone time step :math:`\Delta t_z`.

+In contrast, reading outputs and sending inputs to schedule, EMS variables and EMS actuators, happens in the mode labelled *EventMode*.
+This allows to avoid algebraic loops that may be formed by adding a controller between an EnergyPlus output and an EnergyPlus input, as described in :numref:`sec_sen_var`.

 Requirements for Exporting EnergyPlus as an FMU for model exchange
 ------------------------------------------------------------------